intelops/website/content/english/platform/tarian.md

 ---
 title: "Tarian"
-description: "It’s been a bloody long ride, but Cinderblock has officially launched!"
+description: "It’s been a bloody long ride, but Tarian is here to stay to protect Kubernetes ecosystem."

 url: tarian
 draft: false